Greater Valparaíso: Education

 Gran Valparaíso also has the third largest concentration of universities in Chile.
 Besides the Traditional Universities, it has several private institutions, including Universidad Adolfo Ibáñez, Universidad Andrés Bello, and Universidad del Mar.

 Transportation

 There is a rapid transit light rail system which serves most of the communes in the conurbation: The Valparaíso Metro.
 Bus routes almost always span multiple communes and are organized via the Transporte Metropolitano de Valparaíso.

 Tourism

-The area is a major tourist draw due to the internationally important Viña del Mar International Song Festival, its balnearios (beaches and resorts), and the world's largest pool San Alfonso del Mar in Algarrobo.
+The area is a major tourist draw due to the internationally important Viña del Mar International Song Festival, its balnearios (beaches and resorts).
 The Historic Quarter of the Seaport City of Valparaíso is listed as a UNESCO World Heritage Site for its cultural significance.